gabriele-h/alma_xml_creator/README.md

 <collection><record><datafield ind1=" " ind2=" " tag="041"><subfield code="a">ger</subfield></datafield><datafield ind1="1" ind2=" " tag="100"><subfield code="a">Muster, Sasha</subfield></datafield><datafield ind1="0" ind2="0" tag="245"><subfield code="a">Testtitel</subfield></datafield></record><record><datafield ind1=" " ind2=" " tag="041"><subfield code="a">ger</subfield><subfield code="a">eng</subfield></datafield><datafield ind1="1" ind2=" " tag="100"><subfield code="a">Muster, Sasha</subfield></datafield><datafield ind1="0" ind2="0" tag="245"><subfield code="a">Testtitel</subfield><subfield code="b">Test title : in two languages /</subfield><subfield code="c">edited by Ryan Public</subfield></datafield></record></collection>
 ```

 Note that there is no pretty printing, meaning no line breaks and no indentation.
+Open the file in any web browser
+or in an editor with XML-functionality to make it more human readable.

 #Usage